|

 When you reach your escape velocity you have a couple of choices.

-You could maintain you income level but move to safer (lower return)
+You could maintain you income level but move to safer (lower return - less work)

 investments.
 You could increase your appetite for stuff to match

 your increasing income.
-You could play your portfolios as some kind
+You could take the excess funds and play with

 you can move on to specific investments.
-Sooty has completed two
+Sooty now has many portfolios:

 "base portfolio" of diversified income stocks.
 Once you